Terminal-2 icon

 It is not possible to configure an IP address from the Customer Area.

-You can't use a mix of dynamic and static IPs.
+You cannot use a mix of dynamic and static IPs.
 The IP address of the terminal and the IP addresses of the DNS server and router must be either all dynamic, or all static.

 By default, DHCP is enabled on the payment terminal.
-With this setting, your DHCP server issues an IP address to the terminal, either dynamically or through DHCP reservation (if you've set that up).
+With this setting, your DHCP server issues an IP address to the terminal, either dynamically or through DHCP reservation (if you have set that up).
 If you are using a V400m with a Bluetooth base station, the base station too has DHCP enabled and receives an IP address from your DHCP server.

 Recommendations